Morehead City Marlins

 The Morehead City Marlins are a collegiate summer baseball team playing in the Coastal Plain League (CPL).
 The team is based in Morehead City, North Carolina and plays its home games at O'Neal Field at Big Rock Stadium in Morehead City.
 The team began play in the CPL in the 2010 season and competes in the league's East division.

 History

 The Marlins first game was on May 26, 2010 at the Outer Banks Daredevils, a game the Marlins won 4-3.
 In Morehead City's inaugural season, the Marlins won the South Division and clinched a berth in the Pettit Cup Playoffs.
 In the 2010 Pettit Cup Playoffs, the Marlins were eliminated by the Edenton Steamers.
 Prior to 2016, 2010 was the only winning season in the brief history of the Morehead City Marlins franchise.
 Then, in 2018 and 2019, the Marlins won back-to-back Petitt Cup Championships under head coach Jesse Lancaster.
 The 2020 season was canceled due to the COVID-19 pandemic.
 The Marlins returned to Coastal Plain League play in 2021 in the East Division.
 They made the 2021 Petit Cup Championship but lost the series to Savannah.

 Yearly records

 Coaching staff

-The Marlins are coached by first year head coach Jesse Lancaster who comes to the Marlins after coaching as an assistant at Mount Olive University and helping them to a 48-10 Record and a spot in the 2017 Division II Southeast Regional.